ngahane/Aragon-Bot/README.md

 # Aragon-Bot
-Aragon Bot  is a javascript library able to easily design robots and integrate them into your applications
+Aragon-Bot  is a javascript library able to easily design robots and integrate them into your applications